 Venules and veins

 Blood flows from the capillaries into very small veins called venules, then into the veins that lead back to the heart.
 Veins have much thinner walls than do arteries, largely because the pressure in veins is so much lower.
 Veins can widen (dilate) as the amount of fluid in them increases.
 Some veins, particularly veins in the legs, have valves in them, to prevent blood from flowing backward.
 When these valves leak, the backflow of blood can cause the veins to stretch and become elongated and convoluted (tortuous).
 Stretched, tortuous veins near the body's surface are called varicose veins Varicose Veins Varicose veins are abnormally enlarged superficial veins in the legs.
-Varicose veins may ache or cause itching or a sensation of tiredness.
-Doctors can detect varicose veins by examining the... read more .
+Varicose veins may cause your legs to ache, itch, and feel tired.
+Doctors can detect varicose veins by examining the skin... read more .

 Blood Vessels and Lymph Nodes